The Women Rulers Of Ancient Greece We Need To Remember

 There is so much written about the role of women in antiquity.

 What do you know about cases of women rulers traced in history?
 Generally speaking, we would say that societies were mostly male-dominated.
 Most of them had the female role confined into family affairs, as wife and mother.
-The female, through her ability to create life, assured the survival and continuation of the race, while the male took up the role of protecting and supporting this the household.
+The female, through her ability to create life, assured the survival and continuation of the race, while the male took up the role of protecting and supporting the household.

 This was a fact that has formed and determined the role of women in various societies from prehistorical times until the most recent centuries.
 Of course there have been some cases where motherhood has established a matriarchical type of society.
 In these cases the woman that created life was placed on the top of the hierarchy.
 She was the ruler of both political, social and productive life.
-However, in all other cases she was just rendered to a trophy, an object of the male desire that used them to ensure the continuation his family line.
+However, in all other cases she was just rendered to a trophy, an object of male desire that used her to ensure the continuation his family line.

-Let’s get to know them:
+Let’s get to know these famous women rulers:

 The Cretan Women Rulers